 What’s your profit per month?

-You used Megan’s money to make you an extra $56 a month.
-Therefore, the loan from Megan is good debt.
+You used Megan’s money to make you an extra $560 a month.
+The loan from Megan is good debt.

 Let that sink in.